+Jack Coogan

-Jack Coogan Professor of Communication Arts B.A., Pepperdine College; M.A., San Fernando Valley State College; Th.M., Th.D., Claremont School of Theology has extensive experience in film, music and drama and in the production of educational media.
+Professor of Communication Arts B.A., Pepperdine College; M.A., San Fernando Valley State College; Th.M., Th.D., Claremont School of Theology the life of the Church, and in the unique contribution which these make to the understanding and proclamation of the Christian faith.
+He has extensive experience in film, music and drama and in the production of educational media.
 He also serves as director of the Robert and Frances Flaherty Study Center.